 Featuring a compact and lightweight form factor, the Canon PIXMA MG3620 won’t take up much space in your office.

 When it comes to connectivity, the Canon PIXMA MG3620 sublimation printer supports multiple connectivity options, including USB and Wi-Fi.
 You can also use Wi-Fi Direct to print directly from your smartphone or tablet, a handy feature to have when there’s no internet connection available.
+If you face any issues connecting it with a mac, you can check out our guide.

 - High print quality